 Switching Users

-One of the powerful features of most shells is the ability to switch users within the shell and start a fresh session with a new user.
+One of the powerful features of most shells is the ability to switch user within the shell and start a fresh session with a new user.
 The ExpectShell supports this through its su methods.
-These return an entirely new ExpectShell instance that lasts until the new user’s shell ends.
-In the following example, we su from the master shell to one user, exit this shell, and again from the master shell, we su into another user’s shell.
-Each time we exit from a child shell, we can return to the parent shell to execute more commands.
+These return an entirely new ExpectShell instance, that lasts for the duration of the new user's shell.
+In the following example, we su from the master shell to one user, exit this shell, and again from the master shell, we su into another user's shell.
+Each time we exit from a child shell we can return to the parent shell to execute more commands.

 ExpectShell user1 = shell.su("user1");